firefox-devtools/demos/making-demos.md

 You don't need to get over-the-top creative.
 Write a script that answers these questions:

-a) What is the name of the new feature and its purpose?
+1. What is the name of the new feature and its purpose?
-b) How to access it?
+2. How to access it?
-c) What is the outcome of using the feature? (and where appropriate: how do settings affect the output of the feature?)
+3. What is the outcome of using the feature? (and where appropriate: how do settings affect the output of the feature?)

 For example, the answers for demoing a hypothetical 'tool that takes screenshots' could be:

-a) Screenshot tool, to capture screenshots of the current website.
+1. Screenshot tool, to capture screenshots of the current website.
-b) Enable tool in settings.
+2. Enable tool in settings.
 Then click on the icon that represents a camera to capture the current website.
-c) A capture of the contents of the current tab is captured and downloaded to the user's computer.
+3. A capture of the contents of the current tab is captured and downloaded to the user's computer.
 The image file is placed on the user's `Downloads` folder (or equivalent).

 Now that you've thought of this rough script, try to go through the demo steps yourself, to make sure you're not overlooking any step.
 They might seem obvious to you as developer of the tool, but users cannot read your brain.